bachelor-2014/report/v2/human_interaction.md

 without imposing dependencies on the client.
 Furthermore, much of the underlying technologies opens up to a more heterogeneous approach to client-server communication, making it easy to extend the EvoBot experience with new or improved client software.

 ##Summary

-EvoBot is not much good if no one can access and control it.
-With Splotbot this interaction is achieved through a small set of Python scripts.
-This solution does however impose a lot of requirements on the user as well as introduce a whole library, including boilerplate code, for the user to grok before being able to run even the simplest of experiments.
-The EvoBot provides a similar form of interaction with its Rucola domain specific language, which aims to give a more focused experience for the user.
+EvoBot is not of much use if no one can access and control it.
+With Splotbot this interaction is achieved solely through programming.
+The solution does however impose a lot of requirements in the form of software being installed on the computer of the user.
+Furthermore it introduces a whole library, including boilerplate code, for the user to grok before being able to run even the simplest of experiments.

-For EvoBot we developed a web based user interface consisting of a front end client and a REST and web socket based web service which serves the front end code as well as communicates with the back end.
-This allows EvoBot to be used from any modern web browser.
+For EvoBot we developed a web based graphical user interface consisting of a front end client and a REST and web socket based web service which serves the front end code as well as communicates with the back end.
+This allows EvoBot to be used from any modern web browser, lowering the barrier of entry,

 The graphical user interface consists of graphical controls constructed from the configuration file also used to initialize the core software at startup.
 Furthermore it provides a text editor for writing and executing Rucola code as well as access and control over logged data.

 The problem of establishing connection to the robot was handled by having a fixed IP address on which to connect as well as a QR code for access from